 Please note that all applications require a resume, personal statement, official transcripts, and letters of recommendation.

 Your personal statement should explain your motivation for graduate study and your interests in further study in Chemical and Biochemical Engineering (MS, PhD) or Pharmaceutical Engineering and Science (ME).
 PhD and research-oriented MS applicants should also discuss areas of research and potential faculty advisors they are interested in working with.
-A list of graduate faculty members can be found at here.
+In addition to the list of core chemical engineering faculty, a list of graduate faculty members can be found here.